timdodge54/Epsilon-Point-Control/README.md

 The difficulty with controlling this system is that it contains what is called "non-holonomic" constraints which are non integratable constraints.
 The constraint with this system is that it cannot move orthogonal to orientation.
-To allievate this we utilize something called epsilon point control.
+To alleviate this we utilize something called epsilon point control.
-This basic idea of this is that somepoint $\epsilon$ away on a path that the robot is following does not have this constriant.
+This basic idea is that if a robot is traveling on a path there is a point $\epsilon$ away that does not have that constraint.
+So instead of trying to control the robots position we control the position of this point.

 ## Math (You can skip this if you want but it is cool!)

 ### Definition of epsilon state

-We can define the point that is $\epsilon$ as $y_\epsilon$.
+We can define the point that is $\epsilon$ away as $y_\epsilon$.

 ```math
 y_\epsilon = \begin{bmatrix}x_1\\ x_2\end{bmatrix} + \epsilon \begin{bmatrix}\cos{\phi}\\\sin{\phi}\end{bmatrix}